sendkumaranil/sample-react-app/README.md

 ### `Example-10 : Sample Class Component Example using React.Component`
     index10.js  (in order to run this example rename index from index10 and try) related files are SampleClassCompApp.js.

+### `Example-11 : Sample Class Component Example created inside single index.js file with javascript code`
+    index11.js  (in order to run this example rename index from index11 and try).